-NBA Rumors: Klay Thompson ‘Could Look At’ LA Lakers If Warriors Don’t Offer Max Deal, Per ‘ESPN’
+NBA Rumors: Klay Thompson ‘Could Look At’ L.A.
+Lakers If Warriors Don’t Offer Max Deal, Per ‘ESPN’

 — Mark Medina (@MarkG_Medina) February 18, 2019

 Aside from his defense, Klay Thompson’s ability to excel in an off-ball capacity makes him the ideal acquisition for a team who has LeBron James on their roster.
-This season, Thompson is averaging 21.8 points, 4.0 rebounds, 2.3 assists, and 1.1 steals on 46.7 percent shooting from the field and 39.5 percent shooting from beyond the arc.
-If the Lakers sign Thompson and succeed to acquire Anthony Davis via trade next summer, they could become one of the favorite teams to win the NBA championship title in the 2019-20 NBA season.
+This season, Thompson is averaging 21.8 points, 4.0 rebounds, 2.3 assists, and 1.1 steals on 46.7 percent shooting from the field, and 39.5 percent shooting from beyond the arc.
+If the Lakers sign Thompson and also acquire Anthony Davis via trade next summer, they could become one of the favorites to win the NBA championship in the 2019-20 NBA season.

 Unfortunately for the Lakers, it is less likely that the Warriors will give them the opportunity to make their free agency pitch for Klay Thompson.
 When free agency hits next July, the Warriors are expected to immediately negotiate a new contract with the All-Star shooting guard.
-Giving Thompson and Kevin Durant max contract will bury the Warriors deep in the luxury tax hell, but team owner Joe Lacob already said earlier this month that they are willing to spend a huge amount of money just to keep their championship core together.
+Giving Thompson and Kevin Durant max contracts will bury the Warriors deep in luxury tax hell, but team owner Joe Lacob already said earlier this month that they are willing to spend a huge amount of money just to keep their championship core together.